Do Requests for Driving Directions Count in Local Maps Rankings of Businesses?

 Specifically, the paper proposes a framework that takes a user location and a collection of near-by places as arguments, producing a ranking of the places.
 The framework enables a range of aspects of directions queries to be exploited for the ranking of places, including the frequency with which places have been referred to in directions queries.
 Next, the paper proposes an algorithm and accompanying data structures capable of ranking places in response to hyper-local web queries.
 Finally, an empirical study with very large directions query logs offers insight into the potential of directions queries for the ranking of places and suggests that the proposed algorithm is suitable for use in real web search engines.

-If you’re interested in how local search works, this paper is worth spending some time with.
+If you’re interested in how local search works, and how driving directions might be used in ranking businesses, this paper is worth spending some time with.